Integrated Principal Components Analysis: Discussion

 \section{Discussion}

-As showcased in the simulation study and the Alzheimer's Disease case study, iPCA is not simply a theoretical construct that generalizes PCA to the integrated data setting. iPCA is also a useful tool in practice to discover interesting joint patterns which occur in multiple data sets.
-We believe that iPCA's strong performance is due in part to the appropriateness of the iPCA model for many integrated data problems.
-The iPCA model assumes that the variation in each data set is a separable function of the variation among samples and the variation among features.
-From a whitening perspective, this separability assumption is simply a generalization of the PCA assumptions.
-Moreover, because each data set is measured on the same set of samples, the variation among samples should naturally be the same across all data sets.
-We encode this shared sample variation as $\Sig$ and the individualistic feature variation as $\Delt_k$.
-Ultimately, in relation to PCA, iPCA can be viewed as performing PCA on the concatenated feature-whitened data, having estimated the feature covariances $\Delt_k$ and the sample covariance $\Sig$ simultaneously.
+As showcased in the simulations and the Alzheimer's disease case study, iPCA is not simply a theoretical construct that generalizes PCA to the integrated data setting. iPCA is also a useful and effective tool in practice to discover interesting joint patterns that are shared across multiple data sets.
+We believe that iPCA's strong empirical performance is due in part to its flexibility to handle a rich set of dependencies among samples and features concurrently, which is particularly appropriate and necessary for integrated data problems.
+This flexibility is inherently driven by the underlying matrix-variate normal model, and from a whitening perspective, we can view the iPCA model as a natural generalization of the classical PCA model and assumptions.
+More specifically, in relation to PCA, iPCA can be viewed as performing PCA on the concatenated feature-whitened data, having estimated the individual feature covariances $\Delt_k$ and the joint sample covariance $\Sig$ simultaneously.

-While we discuss many potential penalized iPCA estimators for $\Sig$ and $\Delt_k$, we recommend that practitioners strongly consider using the multiplicative Frobenius iPCA estimator.
+While we discuss many potential penalized iPCA estimators for $\Sig$ and $\Delt_k$ in this work, we recommend that practitioners strongly consider using our new multiplicative Frobenius iPCA estimator.
 The simulations show that the Frobenius penalties are relatively robust to departures from model assumptions, and furthermore, the multiplicative Frobenius penalized estimator requires one less penalty parameter to tune and always converges to the global solution.
 Similar in spirit to other shrinkage penalties \citep{ledoit2004well}, the multiplicative Frobenius iPCA estimator is a shrinkage technique that induces a smoothness over the eigenvalues of the covariance matrices.
 However, its multiplicative form is especially unique and well-suited for integrated data problems as it performs automatic re-weighting of the integrated data sets and accounts for the concurrent estimation of $\Sig$ and $\Delt_k$ in each penalty term.
-Further investigation into the multiplicative Frobenius penalty and its additional properties is left for future research.
+Further investigation into the multiplicative Frobenius penalty and its statistical properties is left for future research.